sntakirutimana72/etch-sketch/README.md

 ## How's it work?

 As shown in the above screenshots, the app consists of two pages, each with unique featues.
-When you click the `Paint The World!` button from the `Cover` page, you go to the `Pad` page where you can draw on the cell grids pad.
+When you click the `Paint The World!` button from the `Cover` page, you go to the `Pad` page where you can sketch on the cell grids pad.

 **_Key Notes_**:
-- The draw `Pad` resets when you resize the page.
+- The sketch `Pad` resets when you resize the page.
-- On `Mobile` version, the draw `Pad` also reset when you toggle the `Toolbar`.
+- On `Mobile` version, the sketch `Pad` also reset when you toggle the `Toolbar`.
 - The `erase` button resets the `Pad` content only but the canvas grids.
 - The `Resize Grid` button prompts users for a new canvas grid/cell size.
 When provided, it triggers the `Pad` full reset.
 There is no change when not provided.